Jokuyen/transactionsAnalyzer/README.md

 Within the 1st option, the user could select a sort option that displays a listbox, which has the ability to filter out any name if the user pleases.

 Within the 2nd option, the user can view a monthly graph for a given year.
-Options include the ability to show all transactions, filtered transactions, and specific transactions.
+Available options include showing all transactions, showing filtered transactions, or showing specific transactions.

 ## Origin of the Project
 While working at Trader Joe's, I wondered how much I was spending there.